The online application for September 2014 is open, the application deadline is January 15, 2014.

 Official transcripts from all previous post-secondary institutions with official translations if the transcripts are not in English.

-Two appropriate letters of reference, mailed or emailed (from a university server) directly to the Department.
+Two appropriate letters of reference, uploaded directly to the online application system.
 The official reference form must accompany each letter.

 Official TOEFL scores for international applicants.